 The headland hosts activities to keep more active visitors occupied too.
-There’s Cap Ferret Lighthouse, 258 steps tall, with gift shop, the Île aux Oiseaux (Isle of Birds) nature reserve with their famous “houses on stilts,” not to mention over 30 miles of bike paths.
+There’s Cap Ferret Lighthouse, 258 steps tall, with a gift shop, the Île aux Oiseaux (Isle of Birds) nature reserve with its famous “houses on stilts,” not to mention over 30 miles of bike paths.

 See Related: Best Day Trips from Strasbourg

 Alise-Ste-Reine is a village with fewer than 600 souls in the Burgundy region of eastern France.
 This small town in France was once a big town, (historians speculate a population of 80,000) over a millennium ago, when it was called Alésia, and served as the main city for the Mandubii tribe of Gauls before it was sacked by Roman troops led by Julius Ceaser.

 The Battle of Alésia, a defining moment in France’s history, broke the back of Gallic resistance to Roman imperialism and allowed the Romans to have free reign of Gaul.

 The monument to Vercingetorix, leader of the defeated Gauls, is an imposing memorial to the Gallic cause and is considered a symbol of French nationalism.

 To further scratch that history itch, there are the Gallo-Roman Ruins, the most intact remains of Alésia to explore up close, and the stunning Interpretation Centre, which explores the discoveries made by archeologists, paints pictures of life in Alésia, and recounts the siege of the city.